ruslanadilgereev/firebase_flutter_agent/vertex_ai_firebase_flutter_app/README.md

 You will need to configure a [Firebase project with access to Gemini API](https://firebase.google.com/docs/gemini-in-firebase/set-up-gemini).
 For more detail please see [Get started with the Gemini API using the Vertex AI in Firebase SDKs](https://firebase.google.com/docs/vertex-ai/get-started?platform=flutter).

 This project is not configured for any particular Firebase project.
-To configure it correctly you need to install `flutterfire`:
+To configure it, install `flutterfire_cli`:

 ```console
 flutter pub global activate flutterfire_cli